nexoracontrol-ops/hotpath-rs/docs/src/data_flow.md

 The recorded latency is the full interval from `send()` to `recv()`, including backpressure wait on bounded channels.
 Because the timestamps are taken inside your own `send`/`recv` calls rather than in a forwarder thread, the value is exact - and wrap mode is also lighter than the proxy, since it adds no extra thread or hop.

 Latency is reported **only for wrap channels**.
-A proxy channel stamps its events inside the forwarder thread, in the middle of the pipeline, so it cannot observe the producer-side or consumer-side wait accurately; its latency fields are omitted (shown as `-`) rather than reported as a misleading zero.
+A proxy channel stamps its events inside the forwarder thread, in the middle of the pipeline, so it cannot observe the producer-side or consumer-side wait accurately.
 Prefer `wrap = true` when you care about channel latency.

-> Wrap mode requires the channel expression to be constructed inline (e.g. `channel!(crossbeam_channel::unbounded::<T>(), wrap = true)`) and is currently available for crossbeam channels.

-I'm actively improving the library, so any feedback, issues, bug reports are appreciated.

-## Streams
+## Streams monitoring

 ### stream! macro